AgentTono/Ketryx-Training-2/app/SW1.md

 ---
 itemId: sw-1
-itemType: Software Item Spec
+itemTypeName: Deployment
 itemFulfills: SAMD-100
 itemUses: KD-31
 ---

-# Android Client (Patient App)
+# Android Client (Patient App) CHANGE

 The Android client is written as a native app in Kotlin and optimized for Android version 14+ on a 19.9-inch generation Samsung Galaxy Tab S9.